 the evidence of that person may be received without an oath and without formality.

-(2) In taking into account the weight and credibility that ought to be afforded to testimony given by a witness otherwise than on oath or solemn affirmation regard shall be had to the manner and circumstances in which it is given and received and to the fact that it was given without the sanction of an oath or solemn affirmation.
+(2) In taking into account the weight and credibility that ought to be afforded to testimony given by a witness otherwise than on oath or affirmation regard shall be had to the manner and circumstances in which it is given and received and to the fact that it was given without the sanction of an oath or affirmation.

 [(3) repealed]